astra-the-boop/alldio/README.md

 Because Apple Music's API requires a $99 per annum subscription (I'm broke), I unfortunately cannot add that. :(

 SoundCloud's API App application is also closed as well, so as of now, I'm not able to sign up :(

+Deezer's API app application is closed as well# prepPerfect